Explore More of the Museum

 Atchison Topeka & Santa Fe Observation Car Navajo (S)

-This stainless-steel streamlined observation/sleeping car ran between Chicago and Los Angeles on the Super Chief, the first diesel powered all-Pullman passenger train in the country.
+This stainless steel streamlined observation and sleeping car ran between Chicago and Los Angeles on the Super Chief, the first diesel-powered, all-Pullman passenger train in the country.
 A significant portion of the 39-hour journey was through the American southwest.
 Native American heritage was reflected in the interior decor and name of each car.

 Chicago Burlington & Quincy Business Car No. 96 (S)

 No. 96 was built by CB&Q as a traveling office with overnight accommodations and kitchen facilities.
 Up to twelve officers, board members or friends of the railroad could travel in quiet comfort to cities and towns served by the railroad.

 Frequently used on trains west of Colorado Springs, No. 111 was often used on “wildflower excursions” near Pikes Peak.
 As the season and location permitted, the train would stop to allow passengers to get off and enjoy the scenery and pick clusters of wildflowers.

 Colorado & Southern RPO Car No. 254 (S)

 C&S Railway ordered five postal cars, including No. 254, in the 1920s from the Standard Steel Car Company and AC&F to replace older wooden cars.
 These included a section for baggage and express mail as well as a compartment for use of the postal service.
 Railway Express provided in its time the same service that UPS, FedEx and similar companies do today.
 The new cars operated on the Billings & Denver and Denver & Amarillo RPO routes until these were discontinued in 1967.

 Denver & Rio Grande Western Railway Post Office Car No. 60 (N)